Wichita Thunder now the San Jose minor league affiliate

 WICHITA, Kan.
-(KSNW) — The Wichita Thunder are now the ECHL affiliate for the NHL San Jose Sharks and the AHL San Jose Barracudas.
+(KSNW) — The Wichita Thunder are now the East Coast Hockey League (ECHL) affiliate for the NHL San Jose Sharks and the American Hockey League.
+(AHL) San Jose Barracudas.

 The deal was formally announced Thursday in a news release from the Sharks.